arangodb/docs/3.10/graphs-smart-graphs-management.md

 - `vertexCollectionName` (string):
   Name of vertex collection.
 - `dropCollection` (bool, _optional_):
-  If true the collection will be dropped if it is not used in any other graph.
+  If true, the collection will be dropped if it is not used in any other graph.
   Default: false.

 In most cases this function works identically to the General Graph one.
-But there is one special case: The first vertex collection added to the graph (either orphan or within a relation) defines the sharding for all collections within the graph.
-They have their `distributeShardsLike` attribute set to the name of the initial collection.
-This collection can not be dropped as long as other collections follow its sharding (i.e. they need to be dropped first).
+However there is one special case: The first vertex collection added to the graph (either orphan or within a relation) defines the sharding for all collections within the graph.
+Every other collection has its `distributeShardsLike` attribute set to the name of the initial collection.
+This collection cannot be dropped as long as other collections follow its sharding (i.e. they need to be dropped first).

 **Examples**